-There are loads of options out there when it comes to selecting a 144hz monitor, but finding the best one for you can be another thing entirely.
+There are loads of options out there when it comes to selecting a 144hz monitor, but finding the best one for you can be quite a tricky task.

 144hz monitors are great additions to your online gaming arsenal and, depending on the power of your console or PC, can allow you to take advantage of higher framerates and even get the edge in competitive play.